jupyterhub/jupyter-server-proxy/docs/source/server-process.md

 - A callable that takes any {ref}`callable arguments <server-process:callable-arguments>`,
   and returns a dictionary of strings that are used & treated same as above.

+### `skip_activity_reporting`

+Whether to report activity from the proxy to JupyterHub.
+If _True_, JupyterHub will not be notified of new activity.

+Useful if you want to have a seperate way of determining activity through a proxied application.

+Defaults to _False_.

 (server-process:callable-arguments)=

 #### Callable arguments